 The most common complaint about challenging the book and removing it from school libraries has traditionally been its use of the “N” word.
 There is also some violent content, a discussion of rape, and references to child abuse—both physical and sexual.

-Others complain that the book’s messages about race are outdated and even harmful today.
+Others complain that the book’s messages about race are outdated and harmful today.
 Some see Atticus Finch as a “white savior” figure, and others believe the book’s depiction of racism is flawed because it comes from a white point of view.
-Others view the book’s depiction of racism as potentially upsetting to young Black readers.
+Others view the book’s portrayal of racism as potentially upsetting to young Black readers.

 Okay.
 I get it.
-But the book is historical fiction and it accurately portrays racism in 1930s Alabama.
+But the book is historical fiction and accurately portrays racism in 1930s Alabama.
 Those who write historical fiction, as I do, strive for historical accuracy when constructing stories set in the past.

 In my books, I have characters in the 19th century using pejorative terms for Mexicans, blacks, and Native Americans.
 Why?
-Because that was the way some white Americans referred to minorities in that era.
+Because that was the way, some white Americans referred to minorities in that era.
 At the same time, those minorities use pejorative words to describe whites.

 That’s the way it was in the past.
 There was a coarseness to life and a lack of sensitivity to others.
 If you write accurate historical fiction, you cannot hide warts and blemishes of the past with a patina of literary powder and paint.

 The racist vernacular aside, To Kill a Mockingbird contains a surfeit of universal truths that those who read it will learn: how to understand those different from ourselves; recognizing that others possess emotions, senses, and feelings just as we do; and that to see another individual’s humanity we must learn to accept and try to understand his or her perspective.